 The best way to understand the Challenger sales type is to compare it to the Relationship Builder (the rep type most of today’s sales tactics are geared toward).
 In both instances, the rep assumes the customer is capable of doing their own research and coming to their own conclusions about what kind of product or solution they need.

-A Challenger sales process works best in complex sales environments when prospects may feel particularly overwhelmed or confused about their options.
-In fact, the Challenger sales method had a 54% chance of success when used in complex sales.
+The Challenger sales process works best in complex sales environments when prospects may feel particularly overwhelmed or confused about their options.

-For a Challenger sales process to be successful, reps need to be experts in their industry, know their prospects' business inside and out, and know how to present solutions that are educational, informative, and insightful.
+For the Challenger sales approach to be successful, reps need to be experts in their industry, know their prospects' business inside out, and know how to present solutions that are educational, informative, and insightful.

 1. Warm Up: Get to know the business

 The very foundation of the Challenger sales model is to debate.
-In order to do so effectively, the sales rep needs to be well versed in the challenges and opportunities facing their prospects’ industry.
+In order to do so effectively, the sales rep needs to be well-versed in the challenges and opportunities facing their potential customer's business.

 Where other methodologies let sales reps get away with a quick Google search or LinkedIn scan before making a phone call, the Challenger method requires reps to know all the ins and outs of the industry or business so they can find loopholes in their prospects’ way of thinking.

-Sales reps who specialize in particular businesses or industries will do best with a Challenger sales methodology because they can really dig deep into the problems their potential customers are facing.
+Sales reps who specialize in specific types of businesses or industries will do best with the Challenger sales methodology because they can really dig deep into the problems their potential customers are facing.

 Here are some ways to develop a deeper industry understanding:

-- Customer conversations.
-Every time you talk to a customer or prospective buyer, listen closely to the pain points they mention.
+- Customer conversations – Every time you take part in a customer conversation, listen closely to the pain points they mention.
 It’s likely those issues are felt across the entire industry.

-- Industry publications.
-Get your information from the same sources as your prospects.
-Subscribe to popular industry publications and follow industry leaders on your professional social media pages.
+- Industry publications – Get your information from the same sources as your prospects.
+Subscribe to popular industry publications and follow industry leaders on social media.

-- Competitor materials.
-Know what resources and information your prospects are probably reading.
-Check out case studies, ebooks, and other sales materials your competitors are providing so you know what talking points you might need to debate.
+- Competitor materials – Know what resources and information your prospects are probably reading.
+Check out case studies, ebooks, and other sales materials your competitors are providing so you know which talking points you might need to debate.

-By the end of this step, sales reps should have a thorough understanding of their prospect’s challenges and what solutions they believe will solve them.
+By the end of this stage, sales reps should have a thorough understanding of the prospect’s challenges and the solutions they're considering.

 2. Reframe: Find a new perspective

-The next step of the Challenger sales methodology is to encourage the prospect to think about their problem or challenge through a new lens.
+The next step of the Challenger sales methodology is to encourage the prospect to think about their problem or challenge through a different lens.
 In other words, it’s time to reframe the problem.

 Here’s an example.

-Here is one ways you could reframe this situation to your prospect:
+Here is one way you could reframe this situation to your prospect:

 3. Connect: Use emotions to build personal value

-While we like to think sales are all about logic and data, making purchasing decisions is actually quite emotional.
+While we like to think sales is all about logic and data, making purchasing decisions is actually quite emotional.
 Empathy goes a long way when trying to close a deal.

 At this stage, it’s all about making an emotional connection with your prospect — connecting beyond the data and facts.

-Using the same example situation as the last phase, that conversation might look like this…
+Using the same example situation as the previous phase, that conversation might look like this…